 These ranges for a letter grade might be shifted a little lower, but will not be raised.

-Late assignments will not be accepted, unless you make arrangements with the instructor at least two days before the due date.
+Late assignments will not be accepted, unless you make arrangements with the instructor well before the due date.